Nicole Kidman Stars In Nine Perfect Strangers

 If you were told to go to a secluded and beautiful house to heal from your traumas and mistakes would you do it?
 Even if the host doesn’t allude to how you’ll be healed and casually says things like, “You’re mine now, and you want to be mine”?
-Whether or not you would go in real life, Hulu is giving us the opportunity to experience it along with nine other guests in the series Nine Perfect Strangers premiering on August 18.
+Whether or not you would go in real life, Amazon Prime is giving us the opportunity to experience it along with nine other guests in the series Nine Perfect Strangers premiering on August 20th.

 A new teaser for the series is here and...it’s strange for sure.

-Watch the trailer for Nine Perfect Strangers, coming to Hulu on August 18.
+Watch the trailer for Nine Perfect Strangers, coming to Amazon Prime on August 20th.